microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/vision.md

                    The aspect ratio will be maintained and neither height or width in the result will be smaller than the requested value.
         layout: Input layout.
 'NCHW', 'NHWC', 'CHW', 'HWC' and 'HW' are supported.
+        strategy: not_smaller(by default), The aspect ratio will the bigger value of width and height not_larger, The aspect ratio will the smaller value of width and height
         name: Optional name.
 Defaults to 'Resize'

     ### Ancestors (in MRO)